Edinburgh-Chemistry-Teaching/ResearchTechniques_MD/Session1/Intro2BASH.md

 ## PART 6 -- Using high performance computers

 We have seen above how using a command-line interface instead of a GUI and creating scripts can save us valuable time running the analysis.
 Still, depending on the job we need to do, the time-limiting step can be the performance of our laptop/desktop.
 In this case, we need access to a more powerful machine.
-There are numerous large computers -- with shared computing resources -- available, from smaller machines in research groups to the University ones to national facilities.
+There are numerous large computers with shared computing resources available: from smaller machines in research groups, to the University ones, to national facilities.

-These resources on these machines usually have larger number and size of central processing units (CPUs), CPUs that operate at higher speeds, more memory, more storage, and faster connections with other computer systems.
-They are frequently called “clusters”, “supercomputers” or resources for “high performance computing” or HPC.
-In this lesson, we will usually use the terminology of HPC and HPC cluster.
+These resources on these machines typically have larger numbers and sizes of central processing units (CPUs), CPUs that operate at higher speeds, more memory, more storage, and faster connections with other computer systems.
+They are frequently called “clusters”, “supercomputers” or resources for “high-performance computing” or HPC.

 Using a cluster often has the following advantages for researchers: